Preshiousy1/OginiSearch/docs/setup.md

 ## Monitoring

-ConnectSearch uses Prometheus and Grafana for monitoring.
+Ogini uses Prometheus and Grafana for monitoring.

 ### Starting the Monitoring Stack